10/24/2024

 Enterprise Software License Management

 Enterprise software license management involves tracking software usage, identifying underutilized licenses, and reallocating resources to optimize value.
 By analyzing usage data, IT and SAM teams can reduce waste and ensure licenses are properly deployed where they’re needed.
+This is especially critical with apps with complex licensing structures and multi-org instances, like Salesforce licenses.

 This approach also ensures compliance with vendor agreements, minimizing the risk of penalties from audits.
 Ultimately, it maximizes the return on your software investments while reducing operational costs.